Example Deployment Using ONNX#

 Ahead-of-Time (AOT) Build#

-command-line tool can be used to build a TensorRT-RTX engine file.
-When bundling TensorRT-RTX within an application, this step will usually be performed during the installation process.
-It does not require access to a GPU, and is expected to complete within 60 seconds for most models and systems.
+You can use the tensorrt_rtx command-line tool to build a TensorRT-RTX engine file.
+When bundling TensorRT-RTX within an application, you will usually perform this step during the installation process.
+It does not require access to a GPU and typically completes within 60 seconds for most models and systems.

 Run this conversion as follows: